 Ideally, paper for utilization is separated into varieties, because a paper with long fibers, like white office paper, offers the most flexibility for recycling, while newsprint, with its shorter fibers, is usually reserved for creating a lot of newspaper and different low-quality papers.

 According to the AMERICAN FOREST AND PAPER ASSOCIATION, 63.4 p.c of the paper consumed within the U.S. was recovered for utilization in 2009.
 C. CLAIBORNE RAY.

 Cost of setting up a recycling plant:

 The cost estimation which is given below is in Indian currency and is targeting readers from India.
-This business plan is also valid for other countries like South Africa, Australia, USA, UK, Canada, etc. The cost of machine is nearly same everywhere and recycling process is also same.
+This business plan is also valid for other countries like South Africa, Australia, the USA, UK, Canada, etc. The cost of the machine is nearly the same everywhere and the recycling process is also the same.

-Hiring expert technician and labor will cost you Rs 30-40 thousand per month.
-You can add electric charges, water charge, transportation and other expense as well.
+Hiring expert technicians and labor will cost you Rs 30-40 thousand per month.
+You can add electric charges, water charges, transportation, and other expense as well.
 A total of at least Rs 10 lakhs is required for the first time in setting up your business.
 Later you have to spend at least 1-1.5 lakhs per month.